apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/persistent-cache.md

     "cache,size\=2048,binary\=0,-compact,-compress"

-To disable the persistent cache entirely, use the following configuration:
+To disable the persistent cache entirely in Oak 1.6 and newer, use the following
+configuration:

     org.apache.jackrabbit.oak.plugins.document.DocumentNodeStoreService
         persistentCache="-"

+Up to Oak version 1.4, either omit the persistentCache entry or set it to an empty String to disable the persistent cache.

 ### Journal cache